Washington DC Police Scanner: Democracy Behind Closed Doors

 Fully EncryptedVarious federal enforcement

-Historically encryptedJanuary 6, 2021: When Communication Failures Nearly Destroyed the Capitol
+Historically encryptedJanuary 6, 2021: the communication failures

 "USCP leadership never took control of the radio system to communicate orders to front-line officers."